 Computing

-Intent, Implementation and Impact of our Computing Curriculum
+Intent, Implementation and Impact of Our Computing Curriculum

 Intent

-At Broad Oak, we recognise Computing as an essential part of the curriculum and a key skill for life in a digital world.
-Our intent is to provide a high quality computing education that equips pupils with the knowledge and understanding to use technology creatively, purposefully and safely.
-Computing is not taught in isolation but is integrated across the wider curriculum to support learning and develop transferable skills.
+At Broad Oak, we see Computing as a vital life skill in today’s digital world.
+Our aim is to provide a high-quality education that helps pupils use technology creatively, purposefully and safely.

 Implementation